Bay Partners

 Series A in 2008

-Advanced Power Projects, Inc. is a power generation company established in 2006 and headquartered in Fremont, California.
-The company focuses on the development of natural gas power plants aimed at lowering energy costs for industrial clients.
-In addition to constructing new facilities, Advanced Power Projects works on enhancing existing power plants by boosting their output and efficiency while minimizing nitrogen oxides and greenhouse gas emissions.
-The company is also involved in facilitating the economic deployment of renewable energy sources, including wind, solar, and biomass technologies, contributing to cleaner and more efficient energy solutions.
+Advanced Power Projects, Inc. is a power generation company based in Fremont, California, established in 2006 by Pete Cartwright and Tom Mason.
+The company specializes in the development of natural gas power plants aimed at reducing energy costs for industrial clients.
+In addition to building new facilities, Advanced Power Projects focuses on enhancing existing power plants by increasing their output and efficiency while minimizing nitrogen oxides and greenhouse gas emissions.
+The company also invests in technologies that support the economic deployment of renewable energy sources, including wind, solar, and biomass, thereby contributing to the transition towards cleaner energy solutions.

 TrueDemand Software